Ghost6Fire/typing-study-notes/README.md

     “What You See is What You Get.”
 A visual content editor within CMS that allows you to modify content in your website without needing to know HTML.
 If you’ve ever made text in your website bold just by highlighting and clicking “Bold,” you were using WYSIWYG.

-Asynchronous JavaScript and XML (AJAX) used by developers to request dynamic asynchronous page content through JS.
+Asynchronous JS and XML (AJAX) used by developers to request dynamic asynchronous page content through JS.

 Chrome User Experience Report (CrUX)
 A public data set released by Google Developers to demonstrate how real Chrome users experience websites “in the wild”.
 You can access this data set from

 Client-side Rendering (CSR)
-The execution of JavaScript and supplied data within a web browser, resulting in an interactive DOM for browsing.
+The execution of JS and supplied data within a web browser, resulting in an interactive DOM for browsing.

 Compression
 A method of reducing the overall size of a file.
 This can be through various methods which broadly speaking either reduces the file contents and then uses GZIP compression for transport.